Public Service Commission Policies

 In situations where an employee allegedly commits a criminal offence while on-duty:

-• Immediately places the employee on a leave of absence without pay.
+May, depending on circumstances, immediately place the employee on a leave of absence with or without pay.

-• Consults with Human Resources or Workforce Relations Division and applies appropriate corrective discipline.
+Consult with Human Resources or Workforce Relations Division and apply appropriate corrective discipline.

 In situations when an employee is under police investigation or is charged with a criminal offence for off-duty conduct: